The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: Related Work

-In the TAAT strategy (Token-based), the engine processes posting lists one by one, materializing the logical combination of documents into temporary buffers~\cite{moffat1996self,witten1999managing}.
+In the TAAT strategy (Token-based), the engine processes posting lists one by one, fully evaluating one query operator before passing the materialized result to the next~\cite{moffat1996self,witten1999managing}.

 \begin{itemize} \item \textbf{Mechanism:} Intermediate results are materialized as sets or compressed bitmaps (e.g., Roaring Bitmaps~\cite{chambi2016better}) and logically combined.
-This structure naturally supports \textbf{DAGs}, as the result of any sub-expression can be cached and reused.
+This structure naturally supports \textbf{DAGs}, as the result of any shared sub-expression can be cached in memory and reused by multiple parent nodes.

-\item \textbf{The Negation Barrier:} Standard engines use syntactic heuristics (e.g., $A \setminus B$) to handle simple exclusions.
-However, these heuristics fail for the logic circuits required by agents.
-Critics might argue that pure negation is rare.
-Yet, in computational retrieval, dense sets frequently appear as \textbf{intermediate states} within valid sparse queries (e.g., inside a Parity or Adder circuit).
-Even with compression, materializing these dense intermediate results forces the engine to process $\Omega(N)$ bits, causing memory bandwidth and CPU usage to spike effectively to linear-in-universe costs. \end{itemize}
+\item \textbf{The Sparsity Barrier:} While TAAT bounds query complexity, it suffers a critical failure in \textit{Space Complexity} when evaluating non-monotonic queries.
+Specifically, evaluating logical negation ($\neg A$) requires materializing the complement of $A$ relative to the universe of documents $U$.
+While pure negation is rare in user-facing queries, dense intermediate states frequently emerge during the evaluation of complex logical circuits (e.g., Parity or Adder circuits).

+In practice, modern engines attempt to mitigate this using compressed bitmaps (e.g., Roaring Bitmaps).
+However, compression relies on clustering and sparsity.
+The complement of a highly sparse posting list $A$ yields a massively dense, fragmented bitset for $\neg A$, which resists efficient compression.
+Consequently, evaluating these negations forces the engine to allocate memory and CPU cycles proportional to the universe size, requiring $\Omega(|U|)$ auxiliary space.
+This violates the principle of \textbf{Sparsity-Aware Evaluation}, rendering TAAT not only theoretically intractable but practically unscalable for web-scale indices (where $|U|$ is in the billions), even if the final query result is empty. \end{itemize}